thor-mang/thor_mang_install/README.md

 General remarks:

-*The standard computer setup we use is Ubuntu 14.04/64Bit*
+*The standard computer setup we use is Ubuntu 16.04/64Bit*
 * Note that other setups might work, but cannot be supported due to the overhead that would involve.
-* Install ROS Indigo as described here: http://wiki.ros.org/indigo/Installation/Ubuntu
+* Install ROS Kinetic as described here: http://wiki.ros.org/indigo/Installation/Ubuntu

 Choose the desktop variant:
 <pre>
-sudo apt-get install ros-indigo-desktop
+sudo apt-get install ros-kinetic-desktop
 </pre>

 Checkout software (please take note of the . at the end):